-Internal communications is the glue that will bind your employees to your organisation’s vision and strategy.
+Internal communications are the glue that will bind your employees to your organisation’s vision and strategy.

-Internal communications make up a large chunck of this written material.
+Internal communications make up a large chunk of this written material.
 So who owns internal communications?
 Marketing or HR?
 Does it matter?
 Not so much.

 What does matter is that your external and internal communications are coordinated and aligned, and every member of your workforce is a strong and authentic brand advocate.
 Why?
 Because your clients consider your employees’ voices to be more credible than even your CEO’s (2016 Edelman Trust Barometer).

 - Marketing benefits from building an army of brand ambassadors.

 - HR benefits from strengthening employee enagagement and morale, and potentially achieving employer-of-choice status.

 Particularly for companies that operate in multiple locations, maintaining intranets and hubs that build engagement, allow the sharing of information, and house content.

 For companies that have geographically-dispersed workforces, using pre-recorded video (for branded messages), live streaming (for time-critical communications) and video conferencing as practical, cost-effective alternatives to face-to-face communication.